-Many questions need to be answered when it comes to exploding cigarettes.
+Many questions need to be answered when investigating the causes of exploding cigarettes.
 It’s easy just to be swayed by the headlines that make them seem like ticking time bombs with an inevitable self-destruct mechanisms.
 However, if this were the case would millions of people still choose to vape?

 In order to better understand all of this data that comes flying at us over the Internet and the television news, we have compiled a comprehensive list of significant e-cigarette explosions that have occurred in the last 3 years.
 With this data, we will explore questions regarding how e-cigarettes are starting fires.
 When are fires and explosions occurring?
 What dangers and injuries are involved, and what the initial cause of the malfunction was itself?